dev-end/itwinjs-core-forked-devend/core/backend/ios/README.md

     - The copied project should not be edited directly.
 Instead, edit the template and repeat these steps.
 Use the copied project to run the tests.

 3. Copy test assets.
-    - The location, ./lib/ios/assets/, is referenced in core-test-runner-template/Config.xcconfig.
+    - The ./lib/ios/assets/ directory is referenced in core-test-runner-template/Config.xcconfig.
 These assets are copied in a build step defined in the Xcode project.

 4. Build the application and an XCUITest bundle into ./lib/ios/DerivedData/Build.
 The resulting build can be uploaded to App Center for testing.